SeepG/Pizza_Mania/README.md

 Functionality: Users come to the website and can select their pizzas, crust and toppings and place their order.

 Instructions for use:
 It initalizes options as per customer's input.
 We have tried an MVP version with two pizzas, toppings and crust.
-We can later scale it up to have more than one pizza in one order.
+We can later scale it up to have more than one pizza in one order and include drinks.

+We have not used any seperate files or modules.
+Although we have used classes and methods inorder to avoid repeating codes for pizza, crust and toppings.

 Screenshots: